'Twelve heroes. One kingdom on the brink of eternal darkness. And a prophecy that says only together can they save the world.

 What inspired you to write The Kingdom of Durundal?

 Interestingly, from the first moment that Ajeya comes riding in - Book 1, to the part where Sansara returns to Tarragon Island - Book 5, the timescale is only a few days.
-It's the history of the main characters that goes back some twenty-five years.
+It's the history of the main characters that goes back decades, weaving together histories, secrets, and legacies across generations.

 Books 6,7, and 8 in the Sorceress of the Sapphire series, introduce the third and fourth generations; and the last character you meet in book 8, is Ajeya's granddaughter, Azura.

-Books, 9,10, and 11, offer further stories that are paramount to the history of Durundal.
+Books, 9,10, and 11, offer further stories and insights that are paramount to the history of Durundal.

 Book 12 is a prequel, which can be read at the beginning or the end.